DennitchGlitchie/Text-Message-Sign/README.md

   - chmod a+x
   - thttpd -C /etc/thttpd.conf (can add -D to run this in the background)
   - -d specifies the directory to serve files from, -p specifies the port to listen on, -c specifies the URL pattern for CGI scripts that should be executed instead of served directly
+  - Doing systemd to have the webserver start automatically
+  - changing configuration of .sh scripts for the cgi-bin (saw this in a tutorial someplace)
+  - Getting the correct script to extract the text message

 (2.5) Setting up Public Access with port forwarding and cloud vm